talk2bryan/talk2bryan.github.io/_pages/cv.md

 Education
 ======
-* M.Sc. in Computer Science, University of Manitoba, 2020 (expected)
+* M.Sc. in Computer Science, University of Manitoba, 2022
+  * Published a thesis on the use of a hybrid database (MySQL and Graph) in supporting transportation data analytics

 * B.Sc. in Computer Science (Major Co-Op), University of Manitoba, 2018
   * Computer Science concentrations in Software Engineering and Databases
   * Minors in Economics and Statistics

-Work experience
+Work experience (not up-to-date, check LinkedIn)
 ======
 * Fall 2018: Teaching Assistant
   * Dept. of Computer Science, University of Manitoba